 It’s a crime to interfere with the delivery of U.S. Postal Service mail.
 But, there is no effective oversight of the billions of emails sent every day.
-Even with the Cloud, email sort of sits and waits to delivery at steps during transmission.
+Even with the Cloud, email sort of sits and waits for delivery at steps during transmission.
 For example, you send an email, but it sits someplace until the recipient opens it.
-So, in an out of the Cloud, the mail and all the digital tails attached is vulnerable.
+So, in and out of the Cloud, the mail and all the digital tails attached is vulnerable.

 That research also says, “20 to 25 percent of emails contain attachments and comprise 98 percent of email traffic volume.”

-However, the scary thing is “Rather than send the attachments to the appropriate data storage centers, employees often use email folders as a personal storage center.
+However, the scary thing is that “Rather than send the attachments to the appropriate data storage centers, employees often use email folders as a personal storage center.
 Thus, much of a company’s most sensitive information is sitting in an employee’s inbox as a file attachment.

 75% of an organization’s intellectual property is in an email or an attachment.